mina4gerges/ny_times_articles/README.md

         - Now, **SonarQube** is configured and running to run analysis and generate reports

-    - How to run reports ?
+    - How to generate reports ?

         - Open a command line/terminal (root folder)